Dynatrace Inc. (DT) Downgrade Issued by Wall Street Gurus

 Loop Capital gave a rating of “Hold” to DT, setting the target price at $45 in the report published on February 03rd of the current year.

-During the last 5 trading sessions, DT fell by -8.18%, which changed the moving average for the period of 200-days by -40.97% in comparison to the 20-day moving average, which settled at $39.28.
-In addition, Dynatrace Inc. saw -33.41% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DT rose by +4.22%, which changed the moving average for the period of 200-days by -42.96% in comparison to the 20-day moving average, which settled at $39.81.
+In addition, Dynatrace Inc. saw -32.96% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DT starting from Pace Stephen J., who sale 8,663 shares at the price of $34.01 back on May 17.
-After this action, Pace Stephen J. now owns 112,337 shares of Dynatrace Inc., valued at $294,629 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DT starting from Burns Kevin C, who sale 17,464 shares at the price of $34.01 back on May 17.
+After this action, Burns Kevin C now owns 131,690 shares of Dynatrace Inc., valued at $593,951 using the latest closing price.

 Allen Alicia, the Chief Accounting Officer of Dynatrace Inc., sale 971 shares at $34.01 during a trade that took place back on May 17, which means that Allen Alicia is holding 82,257 shares at $33,024 based on the most recent closing price.